-Note: minors are effective for fall 2019.
-Current students interested in enrolling in a minor may contact Student Services for assistance and more info.
+Note: Current students interested in enrolling in a minor may contact Student Services for assistance and more info.

 Certain business skills are both universal and in high demand.
 A fluency in accounting empowers students with the knowledge to understand the way an organization works as well as how it maintains its ability to operate and grow.
 Accounting skills are necessary for any business owner or professional.